 Your job doesn’t end here.
 After a successful launch, the software must be frequently monitored to ensure its flawless functionality.
-The software can be updated and altered as per user feedback because there is always room for improvement.
+The software can be updated and altered per user feedback because there is always room for improvement.

-Regular checks will also expose any bugs and defects of the software that might be hindering its performance.
+Regular checks will also expose any bugs and defects in the software that might be hindering its performance.
 In addition to identifying those bugs, removing them is important to prevent problems in the software.

 Data Security in Enterprise Software Development